Abdulrahman-K-S/Color-CLI/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as contributors and maintainers of **colorME** pledge to make participation in our project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, level of experience, nationality, personal appearance, race or religion.
+We as contributors and maintainers of **Color CLI** pledge to make participation in our project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, level of experience, nationality, personal appearance, race or religion.

 ## Our Standards